What is the Role of the Project Management Office (PMO)?

 So what is the role?
 What should a PMO do?

 I’m going to share my view, greatly simplify things.
 What I'm really interested in is your views, so please dive in and comment.

 To me, there are three main aspects of a PMO.

 3) Promotion of best practice / skills development

 For me, the most important of the three is the selection of projects.
 The reason for this, as regular readers will already know, is that perfect execution means nothing if you’re executing the wrong projects.

 Of course, I'm not suggesting that project governance and adopting best practice are not important.
 They are.
-I'm simply suggesting that there is a natural order to these thing: get good at prioritization first, then you can worry about executing the projects better.
+I'm simply suggesting that there is a natural order to these things: get good at prioritization first, develop the right leadership skills and then you can worry about executing the projects better.

 I dare say many people out there will disagree with me.
 That is your right, but please, please, don't ignore the project prioritization process.